codefellows/seattle-201d6/week-1/class-02/support.md

 ### Git Commands:
     git status              Provides a detailed description of current state in working directory

-    git checkout -- <file>  Remove all changes to file to the point of the last commit.

     git add <file>          Include file in staged/tracked status of working directory

-    git reset HEAD <file>   Remove file from staged/tracked status of working directory

     git commit -m ''        Snapshot the tracked changes in current working directory; with message